ctrabold/ctrabold.github.io/_posts/2015-03-20-challenges-in-cambodia.md

 Conflicts are quickly solved although communication remains a challenging issue.
 It helps a ton to translate the content into Khmer.

-When speaking english, try to imagine that every word is a) hardly understood, b) translated literaly.
-This is particulary true when speaking very elaborated 'correct' english.
+When speaking english, try to imagine that every word is a) hardly understood, b) translated literally.
+This is particularly true when speaking very elaborated 'correct' english.

 Example: Take the common phrase from the Continuous Delivery book: